 However, it is not always practical to have groups of animals living in our homes.
 The good news is that many animals substitute people or other animals for creatures of their own species and develop special bonds with them.
 This is one of the reasons why humans have been successful in training dogs and horses to perform so many extraordinary tasks.

 It must be remembered that if we leave our animals alone for long periods of time, they may become anxious and afraid.
 While anxious or afraid, they may become destructive or boisterous, damaging property, disturbing neighbours and occasionally harming themselves.
 Remember that your animals also need mental stimulation like toys and things to do/play with when you are not around.
-This is just as important as the physical needs of our animals – it improves their lives and means you will have a more happy and social pet.
+This is just as important as the physical needs of our animals – it improves their lives and means you will have a more happy and social companion animal.